← Back to Projects

 Solution

 ArcSwap — atomic replacement of Arc<Config> without locks.
-Readers get a snapshot in O(1), the writer publishes a new version atomically.
-Zero contention on the hot path.
+Requests keep reading the current configuration while the writer publishes the next version atomically.

 Problem